Cookbooks for Everyone! - Cookbooks from some of Boston's highly acclaimed chefs.

 Great Recipes for Everyday Life

 Home cooks will come back to chef Michael Schlow’s cookbook again and again for its inspirational stories, informative sidebars, helpful tricks, and most of all, for its broad range of never-fail recipes that are easy to follow and always special.
-Among the book’s 248 pages are 150 painstakingly tested recipes – ones for 30 minute meals and ones for more elegant dishes like the ones on the menus at Radius, Via Matta, Tico or Alta Strada.
+Among the book’s 248 pages are 150 painstakingly tested recipes – ones for 30 minute meals and ones for more elegant dishes like the ones on the menus at Via Matta, Tico or Alta Strada.

 The Boston Chef's Table: